 The Co-Creative Center is a 10,000 square-foot development that will foster New Bedford’s creative economy.
 Located at 137 Union St, this formerly abandoned block has been transformed into a collaborative retail, living and arts space that includes a gallery, education and maker space in the heart of downtown’s historic district.
-The Waterfront Historic Area League (WHALE), as owner and developer, is collaborating with architect studio2sustain and project partners.
-The initiative began construction in Spring 2016, and the full restoration has opened as of Spring 2018.
+The Waterfront Historic Area League (WHALE), as owner and developer, collaborated with architect studio2sustain and project partners.
+The initiative began in Spring 2016, and the full restoration has opened as of Spring 2018.

 The mutual goals for the project include: